Man is first to stand trial under Hong Kong's security law

-HONG KONG (AP) — The first person to stand trial under Hong Kong's national security law pleaded not guilty Wednesday to the allegation he was inciting session by driving a motorcycle into police officers while carrying a protest flag.
+HONG KONG (AP) — The first person to stand trial under Hong Kong's national security law pleaded not guilty Wednesday to charges of terrorism and inciting secession by driving a motorcycle into police officers while carrying a protest flag.

-Tong pleaded not guilty to three charges — terrorism, incitement of secession and dangerous driving causing grievous bodily harm.
+Tong Ying-kit was arrested on July 1, 2020, a day after the sweeping national security law took effect in response to massive pro-democracy protests that challenged Beijing's rule.

-The first national security trial comes as China tightens its grip around the semi-autonomous Chinese city following political unrest in 2019.
-Tong's trial will set the tone for how Hong Kong will handle national security offenses.
-So far, more than 100 people have been arrested under the security law, including prominent pro-democracy activists such as media tycoon Jimmy Lai.
+His trial will set the tone for how Hong Kong handles national security offenses.
+So far, more than 100 people have been arrested under the security law, including prominent pro-democracy activists such as media tycoon Jimmy Lai, the publisher of Apple Daily.

+Police on Wednesday arrested a 55-year-old man on suspicion of foreign collusion to endanger national security.
+According to Apple Daily, which cited unnamed sources, the man writes editorials for the paper under the pseudonym Li Ping.

+The embattled pro-democracy paper last week saw five of its top editors and executives arrested on the same charge of foreign collusion.
+Authorities also searched the newspaper’s offices and froze $2.3 million worth of assets from three companies linked to Apple Daily.

+The daily has said that it could cease operations by this weekend if authorities do not release some of its assets to allow the company to pay wages.

-The “Liberate Hong Kong, the revolution of our times” slogan was often chanted during anti-government demonstrations in 2019 by protesters demanding broader democratic freedoms.
+The slogan “Liberate Hong Kong, the revolution of our times” was often chanted during anti-government demonstrations demanding broader democratic freedoms, including universal suffrage.
+Protests accuse Beijing of walking back on its promise at the 1997 handover of Hong Kong from Britain that the city could retain its freedoms not seen elsewhere in China for 50 years.

-China responded to the protests with a number of measures suppressing dissent, including the national security law, which criminalizes subversion, secession, terrorism and foreign collusion endangering national security.
+China responded with tough measures silencing opposition voices, including the national security law, which criminalizes subversion, secession, terrorism and foreign collusion.

 Associated Press news assistant Janice Lo contributed to this report.